James Elston

 Battery bank

-Batteries store excess electricity generated by solar panels to use when sunlight is unavailable.
-This is especially necessary during the night or on cloudy days when there is a lack of electricity generation.
-Batteries also provide backup power in case of grid outages or emergencies.
-You’ll need a charge controller to regulate electricity transfer to your battery system.
+Batteries store excess electricity generated by solar panels for use when sunlight is unavailable, such as during the night or on cloudy days.
+They also provide backup power during grid outages or emergencies.
+A charge controller is essential to regulate electricity transfer to your battery system, ensuring that the batteries are charged efficiently and safely.

 Grid connection